niv/neverwinter.nim/README.md

 * Clone this repository *with submodules*:
   `git clone --recursive https://github.com/niv/neverwinter_utils.nim`

-* Switch to it and run `build.cmd` (on Windows).
+* Switch to it and run `build.cmd` (on Windows), or `build.sh` (on Linux).
 This will build release binaries into `bin`.

+* To update the whole package, run `git pull --recurse-submodules --tags` and build again.

 * Optional: Add `neverwinter_utils.nim\bin` to your PATH, so you can call them from everywhere.
-All utilities are prefixed with nwn_.
+All utilities are prefixed with `nwn_` so you can just tab- complete your way to happiness.

-* To update the whole package, run `git pull --recurse-submodules --tags` and build again.
+* All utilities have a help page.
+Just pass `-h` as the only argument.

 ## Debugging